-- Preferred name policy — Students can identify their preferred name in the student information system (Self Service) and Go Studio and have that name be viewable on some school documents and records, such as class rosters and student ID cards.
+- Preferred name policy — Students can identify their preferred name in the student information system (Self Service) and Moodle and have that name be viewable on some school documents and records, such as class rosters and student ID cards.

 - Counseling & Wellness Center — The CWC contributes to students' professional and interpersonal success by providing student-centered therapeutic, programmatic, and educational services.

 - First Female President — Dr. Melanie Corn became CCAD's President in 2016.
 She is the college's fifth president and the first woman to hold this role at CCAD.

 - Special Topics courses — With study on issues such as Human Trafficking, Special Topics courses provide students the opportunity to use art and design to support social change in and out of the classroom

 - Support Services — A span of services are available to CCAD students, including multicultural affairs programming, academic advising, and career services.